-Perhaps having your vehicle washed on a regular basis and making sure some water is squirted where the sun doesn't shine is all you need to keep the underbody clean.
-Just don't get carried away, because you could do too much of a good thing.
-Though GM advises having an underbody flush annually, it also cautions, "Do not directly power wash the transfer case output seals" on all- and four-wheel-drive models.
+Perhaps going to a car wash on a regular basis and making sure some water is squirted where the sun doesn't shine is all you need to keep the underbody clean, especially if you do so not long after snow storms once road salt residue has been washed away.
+Just don't get carried away, because you could do too much of a good thing: Though GM advises having an underbody flush annually, it also cautions, "Do not directly power wash the transfer case output seals" on all- and four-wheel-drive models in an attempt to hit all of the nooks and crannies.
 High-pressure water could damage the seals and contaminate the transfer case fluid, which would then need to be replaced.

 Likewise, getting too enthusiastic with your cleaning and spraying up from below with a nozzle can result in water pooling on top of the engine where it may short out spark-plug wires and cause rough running or stalling.
 If you find this has happened, leave the hood open and dry the water thoroughly before driving your vehicle again.